LIKO-12/LIKO-12/docs/Documentation/Guides/Using external code editor.md

 ---

-## 4. Putting the code back into the code editor:
+## 4. Putting the code back into the code editor

 ---